Fatigue & Midlife Metabolism

 3. The Slow Recovery Pattern

 You can do things — but pay for them 1–2 days later.
+Impaired mitochondrial repair, low metabolic margin, iron flux, and neuroimmune strain are the common drivers — all of them invisible in standard labs.

-It’s carrying load invisibly.
+Your system is carrying load invisibly.

 4. The “Good Day / Bad Day” Cycle

-The inconsistency is diagnostic:
+The inconsistency is diagnostic: your system is reorganizing.

 5. Fatigue with Cognitive Drag

-Not just low energy — low processing capacity.
+Low energy and low processing capacity.

 Looks like: